xuyoji/AlphaZero_Gomoku/README.md

 I notice for each iteration, the orgin pure mcts initial a new tree rather than reuse the former subtree.
 I modify it to reuse the subtree.

-Use a pygame UI creat by Tokarev-TT-33.(For mac os 10.15, pygame 2.0.0dev10 is required).
+Use a pygame UI created by Tokarev-TT-33.(For mac os 10.15, pygame 2.0.0dev10 is required).
 ### Start Play
 Uncomment the lines in _start\_play.py_ to play with different models, or you can chose your own combination.
 * trained neural network VS my mcts method